There is no doubt about it, your body changes with each new decade you enter, and this affects your running…

 Most age-related HRmax formulas are sufficient for a general idea for the general population however there is a lot of variance with these formulas and they are not very dependable at an individual level, and they get less reliable with more aging populations.

-It is important for you to figure out your HRmax with the use of a laboratory test or maximum exhaustive field-based test.
+It is important for you to figure out your HRmax with the use of a laboratory test or a maximum exhaustive field-based test.
 This is why we prefer to use threshold HR rather than max HR.

 - A Reduction in VO2peak (Cardiovascular)